ZaXaR/online-shop/README.md

 - Order / Confirmation Email for Shop/User/Guest
 - Orders can be viewed by logged in user

-### Security

-- FireBase Security Rules for Shop User / Admin

 #### General

 - All displayed prices are handled via a PriceComponent to simplify currency display/formatting
 - Search with Typeahead functionality (Unfortunately, FireBase has very limited  functionality for full text search.
 For a real application, local search would be the better option)

-### Custom Express/MongoDB Backend

-Implementation started with a custom MEAN-architecture, which used a mLab-database.
-We switched to «serverless» with Firebase due to several reasons:

-- Backend not in the scope of this front-end-project and the CAS-FEE-task.
-- Firebase provides complete functionality set
-- Failure of knowledge-transfer between developers
-- mLab blocked in the HSR-network

-The unfinished project can be found under: [CAS-FEE-PROJEKT-2-CUSTOM-MEAN-BACKEND](https://github.com/chzellweger/CAS-FEE-PROJEKT-2-CUSTOM-MEAN-BACKEND)

 ### Special Mentions